-There are NO legal or disciplinary events that are material to a client's or prospective client's evaluation of the advisory services we offer at B & A Sector Watch , our advisory business, or the integrity of our management. ; evaluation of the advisory services we offer at B & A Sector Watch , our advisory business, or the We were a member of the Better Business Bureau of Northern Nevada from 2004 through 2013 and enjoyed their highest rating, A+, throughout our entire relationship.
+Item 9 Disciplinary Information There are NO legal or disciplinary events that are material to a client's or prospective client's evaluation of the advisory services we offer at B & A Sector Watch , our advisory business, or the integrity of our management.
+We were a member of the Better Business Bureau of Northern Nevada from 2004 through 2013 and enjoyed their highest rating, A+, throughout our entire relationship.
 The annual fee they were charging for membership became too much of an expense.
 Rather than pass that fee on to clients, we ended our relationship at the end of 2013.

-B & A Sector Watch and our investment advisor, Bob Benkovich, has arrangements with Guggenheim Funds and Pro Funds which involves trading authorization for specified clients who own shares or investments with these companies.
+B & A Sector Watch and our investment advisor representative, Bob Benkovich, has arrangements with Guggenheim Funds and Pro Funds which involves trading authorization for specified clients who own shares or investments with these companies.
 Neither B & A Sector Watch, nor Bob Benkovich, nor any related person, is a general partner in any partnership in which clients are solicited to invest.

-Our investment advisor, Bob Benkovich, does prepare income tax returns as a business through the entity Bob Benkovich, LLC.
-Our investment advisor, Bob Benkovich, does sell life and health insurance and annuities as a business through the entity Bob Benkovich, LLC.
+Our investment advisor representative, Bob Benkovich, does prepare income tax returns as a business through the entity Bob Benkovich, LLC.
+Our investment advisor representative, Bob Benkovich, does sell life and health insurance and annuities as a business through the entity Bob Benkovich, LLC.